 Although not all dinosaurs were suited for tropical climates, the ones that existed in deserts are some of the best-studied and most popularized members of their families.

+There were dinosaurs that lived in the desert.
 Here is a list of five to eight common dinosaurs whose fossils have been found in sandy terrain, starting with one of my favorites!
+These were desert dinosaurs and this desert environment is estimated to be the climate during the Mesozoic eras where their fossils were found.

 Allosaurus (Allosauridae, Theropoda)

 The Jurassic Period was one of the most famous periods for the rise of the carnivorous dinosaurs.
-Allosaurus was a large, aggressive predator stalked through North America and Europe during the late Jurassic period.
+Allosaurus was a large, aggressive predator stalked through North America and Europe during the late Jurassic period and one of the dinosaurs that lived in deserts based on fossils found.

 Allosaurus was smaller than Tyrannosaurus rex but larger than Utahraptor and Carcharodontosaurus (some scientists even consider it an early relative of T-Rex).
 Thus, it’s often depicted as a hunter who charged its prey with its sickle-shaped jaws open.